martyn0ff/fullstackopen/part0/exercise_0_6/diagram.md

     user->>browser: Click "Save" button

     activate browser
-    Note right of browser: Browser stores the note in-memory, clears the input field, redraws<br/>all notes and sends the note to the server for persistent storage browser->>server: POST https://studies.cs.helsinki.fi/exampleapp/new_note_spa
+    NoteComponent right of browser: Browser stores the note in-memory, clears the input field, redraws<br/>all notes and sends the note to the server for persistent storage browser->>server: POST https://studies.cs.helsinki.fi/exampleapp/new_note_spa
     deactivate browser